Donders-Institute/meg_quality/README.md

 The cronjob on mentat001 consists of the following

 ````
-12 1 * * * /project/3055020.01/scripts/meg_cleanup.sh
-16 1 * * * /project/3055020.01/scripts/meg_quality.sh
+16 1 * * * /project/3055020.02/code/meg_quality_cronjob.sh > /dev/null 2>&1

 ````

-The use of Xvfb in the shell script is to ensure that all figures draw correctly.
-We had cases where a figure would not be saved to disk correctly due to the setup of making the figures without an actual (virtual) graphical terminal.
+In the past we used Xvfb in the shell script to ensure that all figures draw correctly.
+That is now not working any more, and the figures are not created automatically.